Craig Latta

 integrated text and graphics, hyper-documents, and two-way

 video-conferencing with shared workspaces.
-Our implementation uses Squeak, and
+Our implementation used Squeak, and

 a